 Age and Cancer

-Although cancer can occur at any age, it is much more common in older people.
-In fact, half of all cancer cases in the UK each year are diagnosed in people aged 50 or over.
+Cancer can develop at any age.
+But cancer is much more common in older people.
+Almost 9 in 10 cancer cases in the UK are in people aged 50 or over.
 And this is true for most types of cancer.

 Cancer is more common in older people